 Schematic of the 2-zone furnace used for the chemical vapour transport technique.

 Studies of skyrmion materials in the laboratory

-In-depth experimental studies will be carried out including AC and DC magnetic measurements, specific heat studies, transport measurements (resistivity, Hall effect, thermopower), as a function of temperature, magnetic field, and pressure.
-There exists facilities for magnetometry, transport, and thermodynamic measurements from 50 mK to 800 K in magnetic fields up to 17 T. Transport (30 kbar) and magnetization (10 kbar) studies can also be carried out as a function of pressure
+In-depth experimental studies are carried out at all the Skymion Project host institutions using a range of probes including AC and DC magnetic measurements, specific heat studies, transport measurements (resistivity, Hall effect, thermopower), as a function of temperature, magnetic field, and pressure.
+We have facilities for magnetometry, transport, and thermodynamic measurements from 50 mK to 800 K in magnetic fields up to 17 T. Transport (30 kbar) and magnetization (10 kbar) studies can also be carried out as a function of pressure.

 AC susceptibility measurement of Cu2OSeO3 showing the skyrmion phase.

 The materials we have prepared are used for further studies by members of the Skymion Project under Research Challenges 2 and 3.
 At Cambridge University advanced microcopy techniques are used to investigate materials right down the level of an individual skyrmion.
 Samples are used for experiments at central facilities, both here in the UK at ISIS and Diamond, as well at international facilities such as PSI, ILL, ESRF and SOLEIL.
 Single crystals have also been shared with collaborators both here in the UK and overseas for studies complementary to those of the Skyrmion Project team.